-What you need: seven bricks or large blocks, a ball How to play:
+What you need: seven bricks or large blocks, a ball

 Seven bricks are stacked in a pile.
 The white team represents Upper Egypt.
 The red team represents Lower Egypt.
 Each team takes turns knocking down the pile of bricks with a ball.
 The first team to demolish the pile wins.